iclighthouse/ICDex/docs/ICDexRouter.md

 Arguments:
 - pair: Principal. trading pair canister-id.
 - version: Text.
-Check the current version to be upgraded.
+Check the version to be upgraded.

 Returns:
 - canister: ?PairCanister.
 Trading pair canister-id.
 Returns null if the upgrade was unsuccessful.